 Ready to spark your next adventure with unique travel gadgets and essentials?
 Head over to The Travel Tinker Shop now and discover your perfect companion!

-Food & drink: what to order first 🍽️
+Food & drink: what to order first

 Start with shopska salad: tomato, cucumber, pepper and grated sirene cheese.
-It’s fresh and salty in the best way.
-Add banitsa for breakfast, tarator on a hot day, and kavarma stews when you’re up in the mountains.
-Grilled kebapche is the pub classic.
-Bulgarians are proud of their yoghurt made with Lactobacillus bulgaricus, and rakia is the traditional fruit brandy.
-Vegetarians eat well here, with bean soups, stuffed peppers and big salads everywhere.
-Portions are generous, prices fair and service relaxed.
+Fresh and salty, €4–5 in most places.
+Add banitsa for breakfast (flaky cheese pastry, ridiculously good), tarator on a hot day, and kavarma stews in the mountains.
+Grilled kebapche is the pub classic, paired with a cold local lager.

 - Shopska salad: tomato, cucumber, peppers, grated sirene 🥗